+We have clear duties under The Equality Act 2010 and seek to exceed these wherever possible.
 We are committed to the elimination of all types of discrimination and will take appropriate action to implement our Equality and Diversity and our Anti-Bullying Policy.
 These policies are resourced, implemented, regularly monitored and published on the College's Internet site.